OpenFLAME: A Federated Spatial Naming Infrastructure: Application and Tools

-The Geo-domain Explorer tool automates the process of generating DNS records for registering a map server with the DNS.
+The Geo-domain Explorer tool automates the process of generating DNS records for registering a map server or zone with the DNS.
 We have hosted it on \website{}.
 Figure~\ref{fig:appendix:geodomainExplorer} shows a screenshot of the tool.

-The Waypoint Tagger tool helps map creators tag waypoints on their 3D scans.
-It also exports the waypoints to be used with a map server.
+The Waypoint Tagger tool helps map creators tag map nodes and ways on their 3D scans.
+It also exports the map to be used with a map server.
 Figure~\ref{fig:appendix:waypointTagger} shows a screenshot from the tool.